Ruth B. Drown: Career

 Drown also claimed that jazz music caused cancer and could be combatted by playing soothing tunes.
 In one of her books Drown Atlas of Radio Therapy she claimed that patients should not stand over a drain when taking a shower because the patient's magnetism would be washed by the water into the drain and leave the patient "depleted".
-When taking a bath, someone else should drain the tub water, or the patient should put on a robe and drain the water outside the tub to keep from washing the patients magnetism out with the water.
+When taking a bath, someone else should drain the tub water, or the patient should put on a robe and drain the water outside the tub to keep from washing the patient's magnetism out with the water.

 In 1949 the Drown devices were tested at the University of Chicago.
 In one of the tests, Drown said the patient was suffering from cancer of the breast, blind in one eye and her ovaries were not functioning, the patient was actually suffering from tuberculosis.
 Science writer Martin Gardner noted that "Drown was given blood specimens from ten patients.
 Her diagnoses of the first three were so erroneous that she did not even attempt the remaining seven."
 In one test, Drown attempted to use radio waves to stop an anesthetized laboratory animal from bleeding, she failed.
 The committee stated that the devices were quackery and concluded "her alleged successes rest solely on the noncritical attitude of her followers.
 Her technic is to find so much trouble in so many organs that usually she can say 'I told you so' when she registers an occasional lucky guess.
 In these particular tests, even this luck deserted her".

-When actor Tyrone Power and his wife were in an auto accident in Italy in the early 1950s, Drowns attempted to heal them using short-wave therapy (using a device called "Model 300") with a sample of their blood she claimed to have in her library saved on blotting paper.
+When actor Tyrone Power and his wife were in an auto accident in Italy in the early 1950s, Drown attempted to heal them using short-wave therapy (using a device called "Model 300") with a sample of their blood she claimed to have in her library saved on blotting paper.
 When they returned to America she sent them a bill.